 Tumalo Tuff, Bend Pumice, and Desert Spring Tuff were encountered below beneath the fill or the silty sand within the referenced explorations.
 These materials have been lumped together for discussion purposes recognizing their similar index properties and geologic origin as pyroclastic deposits.
 These materials extended to depths of about 9 to 301⁄2 feet bgs in the referenced explorations.
 The Tumalo tuff was generally extremely soft (R0) to very soft (R1), slightly weathered, damp to moist, gray to brown to pink, and contained varying amounts of pumice and welded tuff particles.
 Based on testing of a remolded specimen, the Tumalo Tuff exhibited "slight" degree of specimen collapse per ASTM D5333-03.
 The Bend Pumice was generally unconsolidated (loose to medium dense), light gray to brown, and dry to damp.
-The Desert Spring Tuff was generally extremely soft (R0) to very soft (R0) to solve to medium dense), light gray to brown, and dry to damp.
-The Desert Spring Tuff was generally extremely soft (R0) to very soft (R0) to very soft (R1), fresh to slightly weathered, dark brown to black, and damp to moist.
+The Desert Spring Tuff was generally extremely soft (R0) to very soft (R0) to solve the set of a specimen collapse per ASTM D5333-03.
+The Bend Pumice was generally unconsolidated (loose to medium dense), light gray to brown, and dry to damp.
+The Desert Spring Tuff was generally extremely soft (R0) to very soft (R1), fresh to slightly weathered, dark brown to black, and damp to moist.